Skip to Main Content

 • disburse twice a week through Census and continue weekly thereafter.

-A change in enrollment or an increase in aid eligibility may cause an over-award.
+A change in enrollment or an increase in aid eligibility may cause an over-award and result in repayment of financial aid funds.

 To ensure you receive your financial aid, make sure to monitor activity in your Student Center: